NathanHarrington/NathanHarrington.github.io/content/posts/learning_customer_discovery.md

 Become an expert.
 Search for industry report, establish Google alerts, read scholarly articles, etc.
-You must become the expert.
 It's not hard to know more than the person across from you about generalized industry trends.

 Company Research
 Read the companies website.